 Craig found the time to investigate and came across the photo at left which clearly shows that the building did indeed resemble a flying saucer but equally clearly shows it was not a Futuro.

-My thanks to Craig for sharing his story and that of Futuro 22 and allowing me to share it with you here.
-I wish him well as he gets to grips with the restoration project and look forward to following the story as the new "life" of Futuro 22 begins to take shape.
+Our thanks to Craig for sharing his story and that of Futuro 22 and allowing us to share it with you here. we wish him well as he gets to grips with the restoration project and look forward to following the story as the new "life" of Futuro 22 begins to take shape.

 Original Information 071413

-I am unable to publish more detailed information at this time though I hope to be able to do so in the coming weeks.
-In the meantime the Featured Image at left and the embedded Google Map above show the Futuro as it was in its previous location.
+We are unable to publish more detailed information at this time though we hope to be able to do so in the coming weeks.

 As a British expat it is great to see a Futuro in the United Kingdom once more.
 The only other documented one, once located in Todmorden, has long since disappeared.